wistia/wistia-open-docs/_posts/embedded-video-analytics.md

 -   Where the lead came from (passed in?
 Turnstile?)
 -   And the last video they watched of yours

 Each member of your audience has their own Viewer Page.
-Clicking anywhere on the line in order to check it out!
+Clicking anywhere on the summary line will bring you there!

 ### Viewer Page